wp-plugins/easing-slider/readme.txt

 * Developer friendly with built-in Javascript events
 * Lots of actions & filters for custom functionality

-<a href="http://easingslider.com/">Looking for more features?
-Get the full "Pro" version here.</a>
+<a href="http://easingslider.com/upgrade-to-pro">Need more sliders?
+Looking for more features?
+Upgrade Easing Slider "Pro" here.</a>

-Throughly tested on iPhone, iPad and multiple Android devices, Easing Slider "Lite" is the perfect solution for mobile slideshows.
+Throughly tested on iPhone, iPad and multiple Android devices, Easing Slider "Lite" is the perfect solution for mobile sliders.
 We've used CSS3 transitions to ensure ultra smooth transitions on all devices.
 The codebase is also extremely light (just 16kb), which is perfect for those concerned about page loading times.

 We've also integrated the new WordPress Media Library workflow to provide a better media management experience.
-Bulk uploading images to your slideshow is now easy, requiring just a few clicks.
+Bulk uploading images to your slider is now easy, requiring just a few clicks.

 Last but not least, we've left plenty of opportunity for custom plugin modifications using the WordPress Action & Filter APIs.
 You can completely create your own external functionality, or modify the plugin to integrate perfectly with your current theme.
 Awesome!

 == Installation ==

-= Display a slideshow =
+= Display a slider =
-To display the slideshow, you can use any of the following methods.
+To display the slider, you can use any of the following methods.

 **In a post/page:**
-Simply insert the shortcode below into the post/page to display the slideshow:
+Simply insert the shortcode below into the post/page to display the slider:

 `[easingsliderlite]`

 **Function in template files (via php):**
-To insert the slideshow into your theme, add the following code to the appropriate theme file:
+To insert the slider into your theme, add the following code to the appropriate theme file:

 `<?php if ( function_exists( "easingsliderlite" ) ) { easingsliderlite(); } ?>`